Sarah Soller-Mihlek

 As a proud first-generation Filipina-American and member of the LGBTQ+ community, she is a huge advocate for making music education accessible to everyone.
 Coming from a strong DIY background, she believes that music has the power to bring people together by providing a meaningful tool for advocacy, creative expression, insight, and empowerment.

 Sarah performed in riot grrrl, alternative, and indie rock bands for over ten years in NYC.
-Since moving to Western MA, she continues to play in multiple projects such as drummer of indie-rock band Ex-Temper, and guitarist/lead singer of punk rock band, Sunshine and the Rainbows.
-She also leads a collaborative of local musicians/artists/small business owners in Northampton by throwing a monthly block party from June-October on Main Street to provide all ages community and performance events.
+Since moving to Western MA, she continues to play in multiple projects, such as drummer of indie-rock band Ex-Temper, and guitarist/lead singer of punk rock band, Sunshine and the Rainbows.
+She collaborates frequently with local artists and musicians to provide all ages community and performance events.
 Because music was so impactful in her own life, Sarah hopes to inspire others by providing a welcoming space for anyone who wants to explore music.

 Explore all faculty and instruments